alioso/d8-front-end-development/exercise_change_the_default_administrative_theme.md

 Additionally, each block you have visibility settings (for instance, if you only want the block to show on the home page, or for a specific content type).

----

-**Contributed Admin Themes**:
-Drupal core comes with an admin theme called Seven.
-At this time, very few Drupal 8 admin themes are production ready.